Devante Smith-Pelly

-Devante Malik Smith-Pelly (born June 14, 1992) is a Canadian former professional ice hockey winger.
-He was selected by the Anaheim Ducks in the second round, 42nd overall, of the 2010 NHL Entry Draft.
+Devante Malik Smith-Pelly (born June 14, 1992) is a Canadian former professional ice hockey player.
+A winger, he was selected by the Anaheim Ducks in the second round, 42nd overall, of the 2010 NHL entry draft.
 Smith-Pelly played in the style of a power forward and was known for his hitting and forechecking abilities.
 Smith-Pelly won the Stanley Cup as a member of the Capitals in 2018.

 Playing career

 Junior

 Smith-Pelly began his major junior career in 2008–09, recording 25 points over 57 games with the Mississauga St. Michael's Majors of the Ontario Hockey League (OHL).
 During the 2009 playoffs, he added five points over 11 games.
 One of his two goals ended the second-longest game in OHL history, as he scored in triple-overtime to eliminate the Barrie Colts in the conference quarterfinals.
 The following season, he improved to 62 points over 60 games.
-In the subsequent summer, he was selected 42nd overall by the Anaheim Ducks in the 2010 NHL Entry Draft.
+In the subsequent summer, he was selected 42nd overall by the Anaheim Ducks in the 2010 NHL entry draft.